vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard/deploy-dashboard.md

   $ npm run start
   ```

-After the service is started, you can return `<IP>:7003` in the browser to check whether the service is started normally.
+After the service is started, you can enter `<IP>:7003` in the browser to check whether the service is started normally.

 ## Stop Dashboard

-You can return `kill <pid>` to stop Dashboard.
+You can enter `kill <pid>` to stop Dashboard.
 The examples are as follows:

 ```bash
 $ kill $(lsof -t -i :9200) # stop the node-exporter service